The IMACS Cluster Building Survey: V. Further Evidence for Starburst Recycling from Quantitative Galaxy Morphologies

 \keywords{ galaxies: clusters --- galaxies: evolution --- galaxies: morphologies --- galaxies: structure --- galaxies: starburst --- galaxies: poststarburst }

-\altaffiltext{*}{Data were obtained using the 6.5-m Magellan Telescopes at Las Campanas Observatory, Chile.} \altaffiltext{1}{Department of Astronomy \& Astrophysics, University of Chicago, 5640 S Ellis Ave, Chicago, IL 60637} \altaffiltext{2}{Kavli Institute for Cosmological Physics, University of Chicago, 5640 S Ellis Ave, Chicago, IL 60637} \altaffiltext{3}{The Observatories of the Carnegie Institution for Science, 813 Santa Barbara St, Pasadena, CA 91101} \altaffiltext{4}{INAF-Osservatorio Astronomico di Padova, vicolo dell'Osservatorio 5, 35122 Padova, Italy} \altaffiltext{5}{Kavli Institute for the Physics and Mathematics of the Universe, University of Tokyo, Kashiwa, 277-8582, Japan} \altaffiltext{\dagger}{Corresponding author; {\tt labramson@uchicago.edu}}
+\altaffiltext{*}{Data were obtained using the 6.5-m Magellan Telescopes at Las Campanas Observatory, Chile.} \altaffiltext{1}{Department of Astronomy \& Astrophysics, University of Chicago, 5640 S Ellis Ave, Chicago, IL 60637} \altaffiltext{2}{Kavli Institute for Cosmological Physics, University of Chicago, 5640 S Ellis Ave, Chicago, IL 60637} \altaffiltext{3}{The Observatories of the Carnegie Institution for Science, 813 Santa Barbara St, Pasadena, CA 91101} \altaffiltext{4}{INAF-Osservatorio Astronomico di Padova, vicolo dell'Osservatorio 5, 35122 Padova, Italy} \altaffiltext{5}{Kavli Institute for the Physics and Mathematics of the Universe, University of Tokyo, Kashiwa, 277-8582, Japan} \altaffiltext{$\dagger$}{Corresponding author; \href{mailto:labramson@uchicago.edu}{\tt labramson@uchicago.edu}.
+Research conducted as a Brinson Fellow at The Observatories of the Carnegie Institution for Science.}